matthewjinmp1/stock_analysis/web_app/README.md

 ## Data Source

-The app reads from `data/glassdoor.json` which contains Glassdoor ratings for various companies.
-Make sure this file exists and is populated with data.
+The app reads from `web_app/data/glassdoor.json` which contains Glassdoor ratings for various companies.
+The data file is included in this directory for easy deployment.

 ## Notes